andreast6/SDS_Distillation_AMP/Readme.md

 - Run all steps with unsloth/Meta-Llama-3.1-8B-Instruct for finetuning
 - Evaluate using LLM-as-a-judge microsoft/phi-4
 - The final cell in step 3 tests if the average winrate is 82%

+## Deploying on AI Inference
+To deploy the fine-tuned model on AI Inference you need to first register the model and, then, deploy the model.
+1. Instructions for registering the model: https://docs.cloudera.com/machine-learning/1.5.4/models/topics/ml-registering-model-using-ui.html
+2. Instructions for deploying the model: https://docs.cloudera.com/machine-learning/cloud/registered-models/topics/ml-deploy-model-from-registered-models.html

 ## Known issues
 - Both the AMP deployment and session need to run the same python version